You cannot leave money or property to your dog, cat, or other pet in your will, but you can use your will to provide for them when you’re gone.

 Include Money and Instructions for Your Pet Caregiver

 While your pet caregiver isn’t legally required to honor any requests you make for your pet’s care, it’s still a good idea to set aside money and care instructions for them in your will’s pet clause.

 Consider day-to-day costs like food and flea medicine, annual vet bills, and emergency medical care.
 Are you a pet owner who prefers to feed their dog higher-end food with all-natural ingredients?
 How much do you typically spend a year on your pet’s vet care?
 The sum of money you leave should also reflect your pet’s life expectancy.
 Is your dog three or 13?
 Does your cat have any health issues?

 Also, consider the care you want your pet to receive when you’re gone and request that your caregiver follow specific instructions.
 Maybe your dog has a favorite bone you give them to chew a few times a year, or your cat prefers clumped litter.

 In any case, remember that any requests you make aren’t legally binding.
 If you’re worried about your caregiver refusing to properly care for your pet after your death, consider setting up a pet trust instead.
 Pet trusts create a legal obligation that your caregiver take care of your pet according to your directions.
 The downside is that pet trusts are more complicated and expensive to set up, so seek legal advice from an estate planning attorney if you choose this option.

 It isn’t easy to think about not being around to care for your pets someday, but drafting a will that expresses your pet care wishes can bring peace of mind that someone will take care of them after your death.

-Save yourself time and money by drafting your own will online using FindLaw’s Last Will and Testament form.
+Save yourself time and money by drafting your own will online using estate planning tools by Trust & Will.
 The customizable template includes a pet clause section with simple step-by-step instructions to name a caregiver (and backup caregiver) and choose the amount of money you want to leave the caregiver for your pet’s care.